 Foundation / Corporation

 Fellowships to Oregon writers and publishers to promote high-quality writing and publishing.
-Writers in the early stages of their career are encouraged to apply in order to develop, initiate, or complete literary projects.
+Writers in any stage of their career are encouraged to apply in order to develop, begin, or finalize literary projects.
 Applications may be submitted in one of the following genres: poetry, fiction, literary nonfiction, drama (including scripts for television and film), and young readers literature.
 BIPOC writers are encouraged to apply; one fellowship and one Career fellowship are specifically reserved for BIPOC writers.

 Oregon Literary Fellowships for Writers:

 Oregon Literary Fellowships for Publishers:

 Oregon Literary Fellowships for Writers: 12 and one of these fellowships is specifically for a BIPOC writer.; Oregon Literary Career Fellowships: 2 and one of these fellowships is specifically for a BIPOC writer.; Oregon Literary Fellowships for Publishers: 2